 Please click here to book an appointment to take place at U.S. Embassy London.
 Each applicant requiring a service at the Embassy must have a separate appointment.
 Remember, schedule the appointment in the name of your child.
 Your child must accompany you to the appointment.
 When you book the appointment, it is vital that you print or note down your password and the appointment date and time.
 You will not receive an automated appointment confirmation email or reminder emails.

-Due to a phased resumption of services, appointments are currently extremely limited.
+As we continue to resume services, appointments remain limited.
 If there are no appointments available when you first check the booking system, please keep checking.
 New appointments are regularly added, including appointments made available from daily cancellations.
 These appointments can only be booked through the online calendar, not by email or telephone, which is why it is important to keep checking the calendar.

 If you reach five working days before your child’s booked, urgent overseas travel date and you have been unable to book an appointment despite checking the online calendar regularly, you can click here to request an emergency appointment.
 Please include the following information in your request: